-All receivables at 31 March 2018 and from 1 April 2018 being receivables reflecting rights arising under an insurance contract as defined in NZ IFRS 4 Insurance Contracts are recognised at amount receivable less a provision for impairment.
+All receivables reflecting rights arising under an insurance contract as defined in NZ IFRS 4 Insurance Contracts are recognised at amount receivable less a provision for impairment.
 A provision for impairment is established when there is objective evidence that the Company will not be able to collect all amounts due according to the original term of the receivable.

-Receivables within the scope of NZ IFRS 9 from 1 April 2018 are managed to collect contractual cash flows and their contractual terms generate cash flows that are solely payments of principal (and interest thereon, if any).
+Receivables within the scope of NZ IFRS 9 are managed to collect contractual cash flows and their contractual terms generate cash flows that are solely payments of principal (and interest thereon, if any).
 Receivables are initially recognised at fair value and are subsequently measured at amortised cost less a provision for impairment if appropriate.

-Impairment is calculated as a provision for expected credit losses (ECLs).
+Impairment is calculated as a provision for Expected Credit Losses (ECLs).
 The provision for ECLs is based on the difference between the cash flows due in accordance with the contract and the cash flows that the Company expect to receive.
 The assessment of ECLs reflect judgements and assumptions that take into account prior credit risk and loss history, current and expected future market conditions and individual debtor circumstances.